 Get paid to blog by selling services; it’s one of the fastest and easiest ways to make money on your website.
 Create a “hire me” page to advertise your services.

-Many bloggers work as freelance ghostwriters for other blogs or companies in their niche.
+Many bloggers work as freelance ghostwriters or virtual assistants for other blogs or companies in their niche.
 Writing is an excellent way to supplement your income while your blog is growing and clients can see your quality of work on your site.

 - Create a “hire me” page on your site with a list of services that you offer